jbush001/NyuziProcessor/rtl/README.md

 The core is an SoC component with an AXI master interface.
 The module is called 'nyuzi'.
+Configurable options (cache size, associativity, number of cores) are set in the top of cores/defines.sv

 There are two test configurations:
 - A quick and dirty FPGA testbench that simulates a simple SoC.
 It includes a SDRAM controller, VGA controller, and an internal AXI interconnect, along with some other peripherals like a serial